mpolacek/lists/500-albums.md

 - [ ] 305.
 Kiss - Alive!
 (1975)
 - [ ] 306.
 Al Green- I'm Still in Love With You
 - [ ] 307.
 Sam Cooke- Portait of a Legend
-- [ ] 308.
-Eno - Here Comes the Warm Jets
+- [X] 308.
+Brian Eno - Here Come the Warm Jets
 - [X] 309.
 Joy Division - Closer
 - [X] 310.
 Wire - Pink Flag
 - [ ] 311.
 Neil Young - On the Beach (1974)